-We’re seeing more and more evidence of companies who rely on their suppliers to tell them what rebates they should claim!
+We’re seeing more and more evidence of companies who rely on their suppliers or vendors to tell them what rebates they should claim.

 This is surprising given that rebates can be the largest contributor to profit for buying groups and a significant percentage for companies in the building materials, retail and wholesale distribution sectors.